Nutrition Resources at the College of Natural Health

 The raw food diet is based on consuming unprocessed, preferably organic, whole plant-based foods, at least 75 per cent of which should be uncooked.
 This diet gives you a high energy as raw food is easily metabolized.

 At the College of Natural Health, we believe that everyone deserves to enjoy great health, but most have just never been presented with the right foundation or combination of tools to achieve a healthy lifestyle.
-Professionals who are trained in Holistic Nutrition advise others on how to improve their diet and lifestyle to prevent disease and promote health.
+Our students are trained to advise others on how to improve their diet and lifestyle to prevent disease and promote health.

-Our holistic nutrition courses are accredited post-secondary correspondence courses.
-Complete them at your leisure until you earn your Holistic Nutrition Degree.
-If you're interested in learning more about holistic nutrition and how you can launch a rewarding career as a Holistic Nutritionist, please contact us.
+Our nutrition courses are accredited post-secondary correspondence courses.
+Complete them at your leisure until you earn your Nutrition Degree.

 PHONE: (888) 397-9394 or (877) 431-1962.